 A charitable bequest is one or two sentences in your will or living trust that leave to Henry's Fork Foundation a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.

 an individual or organization designated to receive benefits or funds under a will or other contract, such as an insurance policy, trust or retirement plan

-"I, [name], of [city, state, ZIP], give, devise and bequeath to Henry's Fork Foundation [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."
+"I give to Henry's Fork Foundation, a nonprofit corporation currently located at PO Box 550, Ashton, ID 83420, or its successor thereto, ______________* [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."

 able to be changed or cancelled